 Work Group Vice Chair: Jonathan Holland

-October Update: The Group's B2B Cross-Border Use Case Subgroup has completed the draft of its upcoming report, “B2B Cross-Border Payments: Expert Insights on Faster Payments Adoption,” which is now under review by the Operations Committee.
-The Group has also updated its charter, currently being reviewed by the Committee.
+November Update: The Group's B2B Cross-Border Use Case Subgroup is refining the draft of its forthcoming report, “B2B Cross-Border Payments: Expert Insights on Faster Payments Adoption,” based on feedback from the Operations Committee.
+The Group has also completed updates to its charter, which has moved through Operations Committee approval and is now under review by the FPC Board.

 Work Group Chair: Josh Karoly